JumpstartLab/spree-training/README.md

 to override or replace to the existing experience.
 First we will examine the current layout and examine how we can append additional features.

-## Creating a New Admin Experience
+The current admin experience offers us the ability to list the current users in the system.
+When we view this page we only have a list of email addresses of our users.
+It is hard to tell from this who are the admins of our system.

+To view if a user is an admin we need to access the details of each user.
+It would nice if we could include a simple flag or highlight if the user is an admin from the index page.
+This will allow us to at a glance see the admins within our system.

+* Overriding View Templates
+* Ruby Objects

+### Discussion:

+* Open Classes
+* Monkeypatching
+* `class_eval` and `instance_eval`

+## Refining our Additions

-The Spree admin experience looks great with the additions that we have made.
+The Spree admin experience looks great with the addition that we have made.
-But we want more control so it is time to explore overhauling the entire experience.
+Now it is time to refine the experience and extract it into an extension.

-## Ruby

-### Monkey Patching

-* Safety
-* Testing
+* Deface
-* Troubleshooting
+* Spree Extension Format

-### Open Classes
+## Creating a Review System

+The first spree extension that we created added very little to the current experience.
+We relied on the existing infrastructure and database with very few changes.
+Now we want to create an common extension that will require us to add additional database migrations, models, controllers, and views.

-* Class Eval
+* Rails Generators
-* Instance Eval
+* Migrations

-### Rails Commands

-## Spree

-### Extending

-Whether to deface or replace the entire view
+* Models, Controllers, and Views